wp-plugins/slidedeck2/readme.txt

 == Screenshots ==

 1. The SlideDeck manage view.
-2. The choose source modal.
-This is where you can select a source to create your dynamic SlideDeck.
-3. The editing interface showing the O-Town lens and digital-telepathy's Pinterest items.
-4. The editing interface showing the current deck and the top of the lens selection area.
+2. The editing interface showing the current deck and the top of the lens selection area.
-5. One of the many settings page aviable to you.
+3. One of the many settings page aviable to you.
 You can tweak dozens of settings for each SlideDeck.
-6. The playback tab controls the slide transition, the animation easing, the start slide and more.
+4. Example - Flickr images from ViewsOfIreland.com using the Tool Kit Lens
+5. Example - Pinterest images from dwellmedia using the O-Town lens
+6. Example - YouTube videos from NativeInstruments using the Reporter Lens

 == Frequently Asked Questions ==